 - all steel frame and fork

 - age 8+

 - max weight 54kg

 As I said, there are a few options within the Razor brand and this one is a ‘Power Core’ version.
 What this means is that it has a higher torque motor inside.
 It’s also 16% lighter than the classic model and is pretty much maintenance free as there is no chain driven motor.
 The ride time of this one is 60 mins, I imagine due to the lighter material.

 - twist throttle

-> If budget is a primary concern for you then this electric scooter might well fit the bill.
-It’s about a third of the price of the Razor brands and so represents good value.
-It states that you can go 15-20km on a single charge and since the speed of it is 12km per hour it should be able to be used for at least an hour and probably a bit more outside.
-The weight limit is generous and so should make it a good choice for heavier kids or teens.
+If budget is a primary concern for you then this electric scooter might well fit the bill.
+It’s about half of the price of the Razor brands and so represents good value.
+It states that you can go 10km on a single charge and since the speed of it is 8km per hour it should be able to be used for almost an hour outside.

-> Best seated electric scooter
+Best seated electric scooter

 Razor E100S Seated Electric Scooter

 The seat is removable which means you can have it just like the classic version reviewed above.
 The stats are pretty much the same too with a 40 minute ride time on a full charge and a top speed of 10 mph.